dtKinger/etch-a-sketch-TOP/notes.md

 1. Add a Hide gridlines button
 1. Add an eraser / marker option
 1. Add a colour picker - set variable in CSS
+1. On clearSketch(), if Toggle Gridlines contains class 'clicked-in', toggle that button again.